arjunksofficial/lumelassignment/README.md

 source config/local/.env
 ```

-To run migrations
+To run migrations to create tables, indices, etc

 ```
 go run cmd/migrator/main.go
 ```

-To run importer (csv importer and upload to db)
+To run importer (csv importer and upload to db) to populate the database with data

 ```
 go run cmd/data-importer.go